-Our minimum GPA for the NGP is 3.4, however, the Admissions Committee considers all aspects of the application, including not only GRE scores and GPA, but also what undergraduate courses were taken, research experience, letters of recommendation, and the applicant's personal statement.
+Our minimum GPA for the NGP is 3.4, however, the Admissions Committee considers all aspects of the application, not only GPA, but also what courses an applicant has taken, research experience, letters of recommendation, and the applicant's personal statement.
 Strong qualifications in some areas may offset weaker qualifications in other areas.

 What is the minimum GRE Score needed for admission?